-Findings: Formalised structures enable local governance of community led development.
-They can be structured to ensure processes for consultation with the wider community, and transparency and accountability to the wider community.
+Findings: Formalised structures enable local governance of community-led development.
+They can be structured to ensure processes for consultation with wider community and transparency and accountability to the wider community.
 Formalised groups are more likely to be viewed positively by authority holders and may therefore be more successful in engagement with and/or advocacy to local government and external bodies.
-Low levels of literacy and high levels of volunteer turnover both undermined participation in the administration of these structures and could exclude the most marginalised.
+Low levels of literacy and high levels of volunteer turnover in these structures undermined participation in administration and could exclude the most marginalised.

-Implications: Program should encourage and support groups to formalise structures as early as possible in the development process.
-Preference should be given to groups already in existence in communities, and care taken to ensure that any new groups do not undermine existing ones (e.g., by attracting a greater share of resources).
-Care should also be taken to ensure that structures are inclusive, representative of the whole community, and accountable to the community.
+Implications: CLD programs which include or develop formalised structures have greater legitimacy and may be more able to engage with a range of actors within and external to the local community.
+These programs may also be more successful in advocacy efforts.
+Implementation agencies should encourage and support groups to formalise structures as early as possible in the development process.
+Care should be taken to ensure that structures are inclusive, representative of the whole community, and accountable to the community.
 Instead of imposing externally defined structures, implementation agencies should support communities to develop their own formalised structures.
 Capacity development for formal roles and responsibilities is likely to be necessary.
 Groups may require support in relation to developing constitutions, clarifying roles, training, engaging with traditional and faith-based leaders, establishing facilitated processes as 'spaces for engagement' between the group and authority holders, and enhancing good governance including transparency in budgeting and use of resources.